deathworlders/online/content/books/deathworlders/chapter-50-counterattack-pt1-regroup.md

 *“Yeah, and it ain’t anything we’ve been exposed to before.
 Like…there’s not even a physical interface that’s compatible.”*

-“It’s till talkin’ to us though,” Lewis pointed out.
+“It’s still talkin’ to us though,” Lewis pointed out.

 *“It’s* ***sending*** *the right signals, sure.
 Over fuckin’* WiFi *because apparently it has WiFi somehow...
 It’s just not accepting connections the other way.
 Any insight from our friend, Darcy?”*